chrisjbillington/setuptools-conda/README.md

                             with the system configuration.
 In this case, setuptools_conda will only produce a conda package for the current Python version.
+  --from-downloaded-wheel   Whether to avoid local building at all and
+                            download a wheel from PyPI before invoking conda- build.
+For projects with tricky build environment requirements, this can be a way to essentially repackage an existing wheel without having to any building at all.
+Requires that the exact version as understood by setuptools is availalble on PyPI as a wheel.
+In this case, setuptools_conda will only produce a conda package for the current Python version.
 ```